phillc/phillc.github.io/content/blog/2008/jul/05/making-django-version-control-friendly.md

 Django projects can end up on many different environments.
 Putting settings.py into source control directly will cause our settings to migrate across all working copies.
 This is not reasonable, as not every person will have the same environment (not all using mysql, not all using the same directory).

-Removing settings.py from version control, and make a seperate settings.py.template file that contains just the basic structure is a solution to that.
+Removing settings.py from version control, and make a separate settings.py.template file that contains just the basic structure is a solution to that.
 However, it brings another problem: What if you want to change a used application or a middleware?
 You would then have to make that change on all working copies.

 My solution has been to make a settings_local.py.dist